The reason why Josef Ratzinger, upon his election to the chair of Peter in 2005, selected the name of Pope Benedict XVI.

 So why did Cardinal Ratzinger choose the name of Benedict?

-The day after his election, he explained himself.
+The day after his election in 2005, he explained himself.
 He was thinking of not one, but two previous Benedicts.

 The first was not even a Pope.
 In fact, he was just a simple monk who desired nothing more than to live a quiet life of prayer and work and lead others to do the same.
 This Benedict, born in the 5th century in Nursia, an area of Italy, fled the decadent urban life of Rome to seek a life of solitude in the country.
 Monastic life was chaotic and unregulated at that time, and so this young man gathered a band of monks around him and formed a community, writing a rule of life that was so practical that it became the pattern for thousands of monks and monasteries all over the world.
 These monks who followed this rule ultimately were the ones who evangelized and educated Europe during the “dark ages” and are still doing the work of evangelization and education today.

-It is clear that Pope Benedict XVI is dedicated to gathering around himself a band of disciples who, through prayer and hard work, will lead to the re-Christianization of Europe and to the carrying of the gospel to lands that have not yet heard it.
+It is clear that Pope Benedict XVI desired to gathering around himself a band of disciples who, through prayer and hard work, will lead to the re-Christianization of Europe and to the carrying of the gospel to lands that have not yet heard it.